 $20 Liberty Head gold coins and $20 St. Gaudens are the most promoted gold coins on the Internet.
-Investors searching for information about gold coins or gold investments will find so many websites dedicated to $20 Liberty gold coins and $20 St. Gaudens that they may come to believe that they are best gold coin investments.
-This is may not the case.
+Investors searching for information about gold coins or gold investments will find so many websites dedicated to $20 Liberty gold coins and $20 St. Gaudens (Double Eagles) that they may come to believe that they are best gold coin investments.
+This may, or may not, be not the case.

-New investors should get the facts about gold bullion coins and $20 before buying either.
+New investors should get the facts about gold bullion coins and $20 Liberty Heads before buying either.
 CMI brokers can provide the details.
 Call us at 800-528-1380.

 $20 Liberty Gold Coins are also called Double Eagles

 Other popular old U.S. gold coins are the $10, $5, $2-1/2, and $1 coins, both the Liberty type and the Indian Head type.
 Whereas the $20 coins are dubbed Double Eagles, the $10 coins are called Half-Eagles and the $5 coins Quarter-Eagles.
 The $2-1/2 and the $1 are dubbed “Gold $2-1/2 coins” and “$1 coins,” respectively.

 When to Buy US 20 Dollar Gold Coins

 US $20 Liberty gold coins are basically bullion coins whose prices track the spot price of gold. $20 Liberty gold coins are good investments only when they sell at spot or at small premiums over spot.
 Look at the graph that tracks VF-grade $20 Libertys against the spot price of gold.
 At times, VF $20 Libertys have traded at spot and at other times they have carried big premiums.